emberjs/website/source/guides/testing/testing-routes.md

 setResolver(App.__container__);
 App.setupForTesting();

-// we need to save the window.alert function in order to be able to stub the
+// we need to store a reference to the window.alert function in order to be able
-// action and then restore it afterwards to it's original function var originalAlert;
+// to stub the action and then restore it afterwards to its original function var originalAlert;

 moduleFor('route:application', 'Unit: route/application', {